Alvin Erasga Tolentino: Career

-A sought after contemporary dancer in the 1990's, Tolentino worked and interpreted notable dance companies in Canada's West coast that included: EDAM with Peter Bingham, Kokoro Dance with Barbar Bourget and Jay Hirabayashi, Lola Dance with Lola McLaughlin, Kinesis Dance with Paras Terezakis, Karen Jamieson Dance and Mascall Dance.
+A sought after contemporary dancer in the 1990's, Tolentino worked and interpreted notable dance companies in Canada's West coast that included: EDAM with Peter Bingham, Kokoro Dance with Barbara Bourget and Jay Hirabayashi, Lola Dance with Lola McLaughlin, Kinesis Dance with Paras Terezakis, Karen Jamieson Dance and Mascall Dance.

 He founded Co.ERASGA in 1998 and established it as a non-profit dance company in 2000.
 His choreography is cross-cultural collaboration, hybrid and challenges private and public territory, identity, gender, cultural redress and environmental concerns.

 His full-length solo work SOLA which was created for film and garnered international acclaim, nominated and won the Grand Prix International Video Dance Competition for UNESCO in 2002, BC’s Leo Award in 2000, and Canada’s 16th Gemini in 2001.

 A trans-continental project Paradise/Paradis between France and Canada in 2008 in collaboration with French composer and musician Emmanuel Mailly received 50 performances in Canada, France, Philippines, China and Thailand.

 Tolentino’s Filipino identity and Asian heritage is a major part of his art realized in works as Field 1 for Ballet Philippines and Field for Festival Danse En vol in Brussel (Belgium) in 2003, OrienTik/Portrait in 2005, Colonial in 2014, Mudras and Tracing Malong in Collected Traces and Still here in 2016.

 He founded the biennial dance prize the AET Koreograpiya Award in 2014 given to a young Filipino dance artist living in the Philippines.
 Tolentino is included in the Cultural Centre of the Philippines Encyclopedia of the Philippines Arts (Dance Volume).

 Notable works in collaboration with international choreographers has toured in parts of Asia, Europe, South America and Canada: Body glass in 2007 with Toronto's Peter Chin, EXpose in 2011 with Uruguayan Martin Inthamousu, Shifting Geography in 2014 with Germany's Rafaele Giovanolla of CocoonDance, Unwrapping Culture in 2015 with Thai Khon master Pichet Klunchun.